legends2k/blog/content/note/arch_install.md

 # Boot

-Since Windows 8, Microsoft forces the UEFI + GPT combo, make sure this is followed by Arch for a successful coexistence with Windows.
+Since Windows 8, Microsoft forces the UEFI + GPT combo, make sure this is followed by Arch for an amicable coexistence with Windows.
 Pre-installed Windows machines have a EFI partition already made from which Windows boots; verify this using `fdisk`.
 [This means](https://wiki.archlinux.org/index.php/EFI_System_Partition#Mount_the_partition) we don't have to create an EFI partition but simply mount it for GRUB to use.
 We're using GRUB as the bootloader.
 The mounting part should've already been done as part of _§3.5 Mount_:

 {{< highlight basic >}}
-pacman -S --needed grub efibootmgr mkdir /boot/efi mount /dev/nvme0n1p1 /boot/efi grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=GRUB
+grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=GRUB
 nano /etc/default/grub
 grub-mkconfig -o /boot/grub/grub.cfg
 {{< /highlight >}}

-The suggested `os-prober` package, which makes GRUB look for other OSs, didn't find Windows.
-Apparently, the EFI partition should be mounted to `/mnt/boot` _before_ pacstrapping as this is where the kernel and bootloader are installed to.
-If you get `lvmetad` errors, you may safely ignore them.
-Probing should work inside the new Arch.

 # Reboot

 {{< highlight basic >}}
-umount -R /mnt
 exit
 umount -R /mnt
 reboot